LuizGAPires/TeoGraf_2022.2/README.md

 # 🔗 Graph Theory Project – C++ Implementation
-This repository contains three separate C++ programs developed as part of the **Graph Theory course (Teoria dos Grafos)** of the second semester of 2022.
+This repository contains three separate C++ programs developed as part of the **Graph Theory course (Teoria dos Grafos)** during the second semester of 2022.
 Each assignment focuses on different aspects of graph theory, implemented using foundational algorithms and data structures relevant to the subject.

 ---
 ## 📁 Project Structure